- Height: 14.8 mm

 With the Neo watch, you are essentially strapping a Disney-themed GPS tracker to your child’s wrist.
 This means you can check in on them to see exactly where they are whenever you want.
 And in the absence of GPS signal, it uses a combination of Wi-Fi and mobile data.
 It’s pretty good at pinpointing the exact location, too.
 So if your child isn’t exactly where they’re supposed to be, you will be able to find them very easily.

-You can also send messages and even call the watch using the app on your phone (more on that in a minute).
+You can also send messages and even call the watch using the app on your phone (more on that further down the article).
 And, although the watch face is too small for a keyboard, it does have a selection of pre-programmed responses that your child can send you that will cover most scenarios, such as “On my way”, “Where are you?” and “Call me please”.

 Aside from the safety element, what makes this watch stand out is unsurprisingly the sprinkling of Disney magic.
 As I mentioned above, you can choose from six different characters: Minnie Mouse, Elsa, Buzz Lightyear, Iron Man, Darth Vader, and The Child (that’s Baby Yoda to most of us).